Your dental health and general health are connected.

 Respiratory illness: The same bacteria found in plaque can also be inhaled into the lungs where they may cause an infection or aggravate any existing lung condition, especially in older adults.1

-Cognitive decline: A 2018 study demonstrated a statistically significant association between prevalence of periodontitis (gum inflammation) and cognitive decline in older adults.2
+Cognitive decline: Recent studies have demonstrated a statistically significant association between prevalence of periodontitis (gum inflammation) and cognitive decline in older adults.2

 Pre-term, low birth weight babies: Studies are also examining whether pregnant women with gum disease may be at a higher risk of delivering pre-term, low birth weight babies than women without gum disease.1